50 Easy Gluten-Free Lunch Ideas for Work, School & Home

 Can Celiacs Have Salads?

 Absolutely!
-Salads are mostly made from naturally gluten-free vegetables like salad greens, tomatoes, radishes, cucumber, onions.
-Those are great but why not step out of your comfort zone and try some of these ingredients in your salad:
+Start with naturally gluten-free vegetables like salad greens, tomatoes, radishes, cucumber, onions.
+Then step out of your comfort zone and try adding some of these:

 broccoli salad with carrot, bacon and onion.

-Most salad dressings are gluten-free but do check the label to be sure.
+Most salad dressings are gluten-free but check the label to be sure

 • Skip the croutons, or you can buy or make your own gluten-free croutons.

-• Avoid grains - Some pre-made salads might have grains like spelt or bulgur wheat.
-Grains in salads should be avoided unless you know they are gluten-free grains.
+• Avoid grains unless you know for sure they are gluten-free grains.

 You might like these